chung-leong/mocha-skip-if/README.md

 This module adds the global variable `skip`.
 The method `condition()` is used to define conditions.
 In the example above, two conditions are defined: **watching** and **debugging**.
 The latter requires one argument.

 Once the conditions are defined, they become available as properties of `skip.if` and logical operators like `and` and `not`.
-The skip statement is then constructed in a semantic style similar to one used by [Chai](https://www.chaijs.com/).
-Ending in a dot, it should sit atop the relevant describe() or it() call.
+You can then construct the skip statement in a semantic style similar to the one used by [Chai](https://www.chaijs.com/).
+Ending in a dot, the statement should sit atop the relevant describe() or it() call.

 Instead of `if`, you can also use `when` or `while`.
 They are synonyms.